code-blep/Tranzmit/README.md

 REQUIRED COMPONENT - Will Not Compile without Odin Inspector!: https://odininspector.com/

+NOTE - Graph will not be operational until an Event has been added.

 ### Details
 I love Event Driven Architectures (EDA).
 It makes for nice, decoupled code.
 But I am not a fan of how ambiguous the relationships between scripts can be.
 Enter Tranzmit, a fully functional, object based (send anything!) event system... with a twist!